Goldensunboy/cs4240-proj/README.md

 ===========

 MIPS frontend
-Steps to setup ANTLR on Eclipse:
+Steps to setup ANTLR on Eclipse (Source: http://vimeo.com/8001326):

 1) Take a look at ANTLR IDE download guide to understand why we are doing certain things we do below